Miltonmahe5/CREATI/README.md

 the region that you recovered from oblivion.

 ## Build in 🛠️
-* Unity 2019  - VideoGame editor
+* Unity 2019  -VideoGame editor
-* UI - Illustrator Photoshop
+* UI - Ilustrator and Photoshop
-* MagicaVoxel - 3d Characters modeling
+* Z-Brush  -3d character

 ## Created by ✒️
 * Critertec S.A.S*
 * UX/UI design: Milton Mahecha, Dave Nieves and Victor Mahecha
-* UI Animations: Dave Nieves
 * Sound: Dave Nieves.
+* Character: valentina Diaz
 * Programmer : Milton Mahecha and Victor Mahecha.